-Life in the NICU: a case study in hope I wasn’t in labour but, one way or another, I was going to deliver our second child that very day.
+I wasn’t in labour but, one way or another, I was going to deliver our second child that very day.
 I looked away as the nurse ran the steroid drip into my vein, to stimulate contractions, and strapped monitors on my lower and upper belly, left arm, and finger tip, while monstrous fears of the NICU swam in my mind.
 I had suffered two miscarriages before this pregnancy and nothing scared me more than the thought of our infant being born with medical complications.
 To me the NICU was like a haunted house I couldn’t bear to enter.
 What shadowy situations would we encounter?

 Also, I knew very little about premature babies.
 How tiny would he be?
 Could he even breathe?
 Would his heart be strong enough for him to survive outside the womb?
 The nurse jabbed a painful shot into my thigh, another steroid to help the baby’s lungs function better since he was premature, and told us to try to rest until contractions began.
 (Yeah, right.)

 The induction medicine kicked in slowly at first, then, as the doctor kept upping my dose, the contractions became extremely strong and close together.
 Less than an hour later, our baby boy was born, crying a healthy cry, and placed on my chest.
 He scored high on his Apgar tests, and immediately started to nurse.
 My husband and I cried with relief.